fbs/stellaris/readme.md

 ```

 ## ARM toolchain
 There seems to be some kind of problem with the arm toolchain in SAT.
-The qs-rgb example work, see [this ti forum topic](http://e2e.ti.com/support/microcontrollers/stellaris_arm_cortex-m3_microcontroller/f/471/t/226958.aspx).
+The qs-rgb example wont work, see [this ti forum topic](http://e2e.ti.com/support/microcontrollers/stellaris_arm_cortex-m3_microcontroller/f/471/t/226958.aspx).
 The [sourcery toolchain](https://sourcery.mentor.com/GNUToolchain/release2322) from mentor seems to work fine.

 For SAT
 ```